bizojs/bizo.dev/src/posts/levelling-up-your-components-with-event-dispatchers.md

 # Done!

 You now have a dialog component that can accept user inputs!
 This is a very basic example of what can be accomplished with Event Dispatchers.
-You can view an example [here](https://demo.bizo.dev/event-dispatcher)
+[View the demo here](https://demo.bizo.dev/event-dispatcher)